Robbie Williams: Residence

 In 2006, Williams emigrated to Los Angeles.
 He briefly moved back to the UK in 2009 when he bought an £8.5 million mansion in Compton Bassett, but sold the property a year later to move back to Los Angeles.

 In 2016, he moved into Woodland House, a £17 million mansion in the Kensington area of London.
 His next-door neighbour there is Led Zeppelin guitarist Jimmy Page, who has lived in The Tower House since 1972.
 In 2018, Page delayed Williams' plans for an underground swimming pool, stating that construction work would damage The Tower House.
 In 2017, he sold his mansion in Beverly Hills to DJ Khaled for $9.9 million.

 Health issues

 "Two of his biggest hits, 'Come Undone' and 'Feel,' were both exercises in melodic self loathing.
 It felt like a public airing of very private pain."

 — —Robbie Williams, O2 London, review, The Telegraph.

 Williams has suffered from mental illness, obesity, self-esteem issues, alcoholism, and substance abuse.
 He has discussed how his friend Elton John booked him into a clinic to cope with his drug use that emerged from the depression he was experiencing while still in Take That.

 Williams revealed in 2011 he had been experiencing lethargy caused by a type of hormone imbalance called andropause for a number of years, and thought at first it was a return of his depression.
 In a June 2020 interview with Weight Watchers Magazine, he revealed that he had developed an addiction to online golf games.
-Williams also has dyslexia, dyscalculia, and ADHD.
+Williams also has dyslexia, dyscalculia, ADHD and autism.